06

 Keyboard Shortcuts

-I guess this is what you would describe as the Mac equivalent of the “print screen” button, however in OS X we have a few more options than just a full screenshot of everything on the desktop at the time, which can be done simply by hitting the keyboard combination cmd+shift+3.
+I guess this is what you would describe as the Mac equivalent of the “print screen” button, however in OS X, we have a few more options than just a full screenshot of everything on the desktop at the time, which can be done simply by hitting the keyboard combination cmd+shift+3.
 The screenshot is then, by default, placed on the desktop as a .PNG file, named with a timestamp and date.

 Instead of that, we can hit cmd+shift+4 to give ourselves a little more flexibility.
-For instance, you’ll notice immediately that you have a small crosshair appearing with some coordinates labelling it.
+For instance, you’ll notice immediately that you have a small crosshair appearing with some coordinates labeling it.
 Simply click and drag this and you can take a screenshot of a select portion of the screen at the time.

 However, as I do quite frequently whilst writing these how-to guides, you might want to take a shot of a specific window within an application only, rather than everything surrounding it as well.
 You can do this relatively simply, by hitting cmd+shift+4 as before, but then before clicking and dragging, hitting the space bar.
 Once you do this, you’ll be faced with an icon of a camera, which will become your cursor.
 You can use this to highlight any active window, or indeed the desktop, and take a screenshot by just clicking once on it.

-What’s also interesting about the Mac’s built-in tool, is that it automatically creates a drop shadow making your screenshots easier on the eye than those you’ll capture with Windows for instance.
+What’s also interesting about Mac’s built-in tool, is that it automatically creates a drop shadow making your screenshots easier on the eye than those you’ll capture with Windows for instance.

 Third Party Apps